iWorkTech/GoogleAnalysticsForMobile/README.md

-# Mobile app analytics using the Google analytics
+# Mobile App analytics using the Google analytics
-This code helps a developer to do the analysis of the mobile application using the google analytics.
-Google analytics for mobile apps to measure and optimise user acquisition and engagement with mobile apps.
+This utility code helps in capturing mobile application analytics using the google analytics to measure and optimise user acquisition and engagement.

 With easy-to-use SDKs for Android and iOS, helpful classes and methods to track user activities, one can generate useful statistics.
-It allows user to discover the popular screen or a path of your app which is used mostly by it’s users.
+It allows users to discover the popular screen or a flow through the application screens.

 Google Analytics for Mobile Apps enables you to:
 - Understand the number of app users.
-User’s behaviour and demographic.
+- User behaviour and demographic.
 - Customize reports as per your need.
 - Visualize user navigation paths.
-- List of app’s most popular devices with their OS versions, brands and screen resolution related information.
+- List of most popular devices with their OS versions, brands and screen resolution related information.
 - Visualise crash reporting and exception handling.

 ## Available on